Progress Over Perfection: The Classroom Mantra Every Student Needs

 A meaningful gift for the educators in your life

-Teachers spend their own money decorating their rooms — it's one of the open secrets of the profession.
-A Progress Over Perfection print makes a thoughtful, genuinely useful gift for the educator in your life, whether it's a new teacher setting up a first classroom or a veteran refreshing their space.
-It says you understand what they're trying to build.
+Teachers spend their own money decorating their rooms — it is one of the open secrets of the profession.
+A Progress Over Perfection print makes a thoughtful, genuinely useful gift for the educator in your life, whether it is a new teacher setting up a first classroom or a veteran refreshing a space they have lived in for years.
+It says you understand what they are trying to build, and it lightens a cost they would otherwise quietly absorb on their own.

-It's equally fitting for graduations and end-of-year gifts to students themselves — a piece of art that travels with them to the next classroom, the dorm room, or the first apartment, still quietly insisting that showing up beats being perfect.
+It is equally fitting for graduations and end-of-year gifts to students themselves — a piece of art that travels with them to the next classroom, the dorm room, or the first apartment, still quietly insisting that showing up beats being perfect.
+As a milestone gift it carries a message of encouragement rather than pressure, which is exactly what a young person stepping into something new tends to need most.

 Shop the poster →